Best Dragon Dictation Software Alternatives in 2026

 Then things changed.

 In 2023, Dragon Home edition was discontinued.
 No more $150 consumer version.
-Today, the only Dragon products left for desktop use are Dragon Professional (starting at $699) and Dragon Medical/Legal solutions aimed at healthcare and legal firms.
+Today, the only Dragon products left for desktop use are Dragon Professional (starting at $699) and Dragon Medical/Dragon Legal solutions aimed at healthcare and legal firms.

 Why You Need a Dragon Alternative